dustinspecker/lockal/readme.md

 Lockal uses the [Starlark language](https://github.com/bazelbuild/starlark), specifically the [go implementation](https://github.com/google/starlark-go).
 Starlark gives us the power of a scripting language similar to Python for configuration, while preventing non-determinstic results such as file access.

-### lockal.star
+### Download a single executable

 Let's start with an example where we want to download a bash script.
+We'll first create a `lockal.star` file to define desired dependencies.

-An example `lockal.star` to install a bash script from https://raw.githubusercontent.com/helm/helm/23dd3af5e19a02d4f4baa5b2f242645a1a3af629/scripts/get-helm-3 and name the file `get_helm.sh`.
+An example `lockal.star` to install a bash script from https://raw.githubusercontent.com/helm/helm/23dd3af5e19a02d4f4baa5b2f242645a1a3af629/scripts/get-helm-3 and name the file `get_helm.sh` looks like:

 ```starlark
 executable(